OctopusDeploy/blog/blog/2019-08/can-github-actions-replace-your-ci-server/index.md

 To answer the question of maintaining a dedicated CD server, you should read the post [The Differences Between Continuous Integration and Continuous Deployment](/blog/2019-08/difference-between-ci-and-cd/index.md).
 ::

-## Top Reasons to Ditch Your CI Server and Move to GitHub Actions
+## Top reasons to ditch your CI server and move to GitHub Actions

 As an experiment I decided to migrate an open source project to GitHub Actions.
 This allowed me to replicate a reasonably complex test and build pipeline on GitHub's new service, and it revealed a lot of reasons to love it.